phip1611/paging-calculator/README.md

 The MSRV is `1.75.0` stable.

 # Trivia
 I worked on a project where I need to set up page-tables on my own.
 I had a few problems to find out what I actually have to do and what indices are used at which level.
-With the help of this utility, things are a little clearer to me now.
+With the help of this utility, this task becomes quite easy.